tarwn/DistributedSamples/README.md

 ** Primary node outages are detected by neighboring systems/monitoring and one of the secondaries is elected Primary
 * All communications comes through a gateway that directs all traffic to the primary

+Differences:
+* Transaction log replication - I'm thinking about using epochs to indicate ranges of the transaction log to make this easier to manage without building real transaction logs

 Dynamo
 ========